 Leaving the last two, the reserves mentioned here have the highest density of big cats.
 They are the best places to see them in their natural home.

 There are more than forty reserves in India.
 These are the only places where the severely endangered animals hopes to survive.
 Besides the reserves, the National Parks conserve many endangered species like Rhino and Wild Elephant and some endemic species which survive in small niches.

 Reserves have been created in the country to save the critically endangered tiger keeping other endangered species in focus.
 Since these are intact ecosystems with active conservation efforts and protection all life forms flourish.

 Wildlife Tourism India

 Wildlife in India is spread out across the states, as the keystone species habitat may be far flung.
 One has to travel a great distance to see interesting animals of the country.
-For many tourists the distance may be discouraging hence organized package tours are the ideal way to travel.
+For many tourists the distance may be discouraging hence organised package tours are the ideal way to travel.

 The infrastructure is inapt at many places due them being far flung in remote regions.
 Nevertheless a trek or a safari yields wonderful results.
-Most of the wildlife tourism destinations in India are out of bound for trekking or independent exploration hence organized tourism is the only way to experience wildlife.
+Most of the wildlife tourism destinations in India are out of bound for trekking or independent exploration hence organised tourism is the only way to experience wildlife.